You can now make money by Instagramming your revision notes

 However, while super neat handwriting and some calligraphy skills might be handy, creating a successful studygram is more about finding your own style and posting consistently.

-If typed up notes are more your thing, or you prefer scrap paper, it makes no difference - it's all about building your unique style and growing your followers.
+Whether typed-up notes are more your thing, or you prefer scrap paper, it makes no difference – it's all about building your unique style and growing your followers.

 As Legally Studies told us: